 If you have a question about registration using Wesley Web, have misplaced your log-in information, or you encounter problems, please use the Registration Help Form or contact the Registrar's Office.
 You may also find answers in Frequently Asked Questions.

 All new students must attend all events.
-This schedule is tentative and subject to change.
+This schedule is tentative in regards to the times for all activities.
 Students will be presented with a schedule the day of the event.
-Reminder: lunch and snacks are provided.
+Reminder: Lunch and light refreshments will be provided.
 Students may dress casually and comfortably.

 Wesley has two locations in the District of Columbia; one in Upper-Northwest D.C. directly adjacent to the American University Campus, and the other in Downtown DC at Mount Vernon Square.
 Both locations have classrooms, residence halls, and faculty and administrative offices.
 Wesley’s Northwest D.C. campus also houses a dining hall, Oxnam Chapel and campus library, and a brand new residence hall.
 All Wesley students also have the privilege of using the library and wellness facilities at American University.